BharathTangella634/Breast-density-benchmark-tool/README.md

 - `docs/`: project planning notes and implementation milestones.

 ## Core idea

-Do not upload the full EMBED mammogram dataset to a public website.
-Keep the images and ground-truth labels local/private.
-Interns should submit a lightweight prediction CSV, and the backend should compute:
+On the webiste, lightweight prediction CSV will be submitted and the backend should compute:

 - Primary: macro F1
 - Secondary: accuracy, balanced accuracy, weighted F1